Kayn-Pleiades/Employee-Tracker/README.md

 ### Commit 21: Employee with manager
 Now employees that have managers can be added as well.
 There is a lot of added functionality I'd like to this if I have time.
 Like selecting a department and then only roles from that department show.

+### Commit 22: Auto view
+Viewing a catagory is no longer an option and the table is automatically shown while that catagory is being viewed and is shown again every time a change is made.
+I feel this makes much more sense from a design standpoint.